-This is one of the I-Series (or "Big Questions") courses.
-The I-Series courses are designed to address important issues that spark the imagination, demand intellect, inspiration, and innovation, and conclude where possible with real-world implementation.
-They are intended to fulfill university general education requirements in a creative and contemporary way and to challenge students to apply diverse intellectual traditions to today's big issues.
+This is one of the "Big Questions" courses.
+The Big Questions courses are designed to speak to important issues that spark the imagination, demand intellect, and inspire innovation.
+They challenge students to wrestle with big questions and examine the ways that different disciplines address them.
 Our Big Question is: